Proposal · May 2026

 Pick any one capability from the menu in Section 03.
 I scope it to something shippable in five days, build it, hand it over.
 You own the deliverable outright, whether we continue or not.

-An agency would quote 8 to 12 weeks and $60K to $120K for work in the same category.
-The compression comes from one operator running modern AI tooling with no handoffs, no coordination overhead, no account manager layers.
+A digital agency or consultancy would typically quote 8 to 12 weeks and $60K to $120K for a comparable scope.5 The compression comes from one operator running modern AI tooling with no handoffs, no coordination overhead, no account manager layers.
 That's not a promotional rate.
 It's what one focused builder replaces a team with.

-For Farbman, the sprint means you can feel the working relationship and see shipped output before committing to a $65K build.
+For Farbman, the sprint means you can feel the working relationship and see shipped output before committing to a larger fixed-fee build (typically $28K–$75K, depending on category).
 One week, one concrete thing in your hands, then you decide.

 $9K